Top 5 Cremation Concerns

 The price for cremation varies among Evansville area funeral homes.
-At Sunset, our regular list price of $2,200 is the lowest price among the 7 major funeral homes in Evansville.
-Some funeral homes charge as much as $3,300 for a simple cremation.
-In the 10 years Sunset Funeral Home has been serving Evansville, two local funeral homes have lowered their prices to be more competitive with us!
+At Sunset, our regular list price is the lowest price among the seven major funeral homes in Evansville.
+Some funeral homes charge as much as $3,300 just for a simple cremation.
+Sunset Funeral Home has been serving Evansville since 2008.
+Since then, local funeral homes have lowered their prices to be more competitive with us!

-Many people are surprised to learn that some Evansville funeral homes (Alexanders) and some local cemeteries (Alexander Memorial Park, Park Lawn Cemetery) are no longer family owned.
+Many people are surprised to learn that some Evansville funeral homes and some local cemeteries are no longer family-owned.
 Instead, they are owned by large, publicly traded corporations based in other states.
 A portion of the corporate headquarters expense is added to each and every price they charge.

 Saying goodbye to your loved one is never easy.
 Unfortunately, in today’s culture, many people try to skip this step.
 The sad reality is that failing to say goodbye to someone you love can leave emotional wounds that are difficult to heal.